Dynamic Programming is All About State

 Graph, Graph, Graph, Graph, Graph

-“Every Problem is a Graph Problem” — some random team name
+“Every Problem is a Graph Problem” — random icpc team name

 We know that DP is directed acyclic graph.
 We know this because that’s what a recursive function is.